dsc-courses/practice.dsc40a.com/problems/wi24-final-pt2/wi24-final-pt2-q04.md

 \frac{3 + 5}{3 + 1 + 1 + 5} = \frac{8}{10}
 $$

-We can see that Dr. Albert's accuracy is greater than Dr Isaac's accuracy, which means Dr. ALbert's accuracy is better.
+We can see that Dr. Albert's accuracy is greater than Dr Isaac's accuracy, which means Dr. ALbert's diagnosis is better.

 # END SOLUTION